 Handrearing lorises and pottos

-See also handrearing chapter of the San Diego loris husbandry manual
+For more information see the handrearing chapter of the San Diego loris husbandry manual.

 Update in preparation, available here soon, with information about milk composition, rearing techniques, weight development and, as far as available, information how to determine the age of rescued or confiscated orphaned infants